microsoft/ms-identity-conditional-access-for-compliance/README.md

 1. User is already authenticated to App 1
 2. User attempts to perform Action 1 withing App 1
 3. Action 1 requires Authentication Context Claim C1 (C1 = location Switzerland) to successfully execute.
 However since the current token doesn’t have a claim C1 a claims challenge is triggered
-4. Azure AD executed policy CA policy 1 that maps to claim C1 to GPS location and requests location from the users Authenticator App.
+4. Microsoft Entra ID executed CA policy 1 that maps to claim C1 to GPS location and requests location from the users Authenticator App.
 5. User consents appropriately if it’s the first time and provides location information
-6. If the location information matches CH (Switzerland) a new access token is issued by Azure AD with claim C1
+6. If the location information matches CH (Switzerland) a new access token is issued by Microsoft Entra ID with claim C1
 7. Call comes back to App 1 with the new Access token and claim C1 and Action 1 is successfully executed

 # Deploy this Scenario